Chordal Sparsity for SDP-based Neural Network Verification: Bolstering Chordal-DeepSDP with Double Decomposition and Other Abstractions

 \subsection{Double Decomposition}

-In Section~\ref{sec:main-results}, we presented a chordal decomposition of \(Z(\gamma)\) with respect to the maximal cliques of \(\mcal{G}([N+1], \mcal{F}_\beta)\).
-Recall, however, that we obtained \(\mcal{F}_\beta\) from \(\mcal{E}_\beta\) by treating certain zero entries of \(Z(\gamma)\) as dense, see also Figure \ref{fig:Zbetas}.
-This means that certain \(Z_k\) terms in the equality constraint of Chordal-DeepSDP will in fact have well-structured sparsity, which we state next.
+Recall that we obtained \(\mcal{F}\) from \(\mcal{E}\) by treating certain zero entries of \(Z(\gamma)\) as dense: see Figure~\ref{fig:Z-colors} vs Figure~\ref{fig:Z-extensions}.
+If we account for the zero entries, this results in an idea for further sparsifying the smaller \(Z_k \preceq 0\) LMIs.
+In particular for \(k = 2, \ldots, p\), suppose we enforce the following structure: